The monodromy pairing for logarithmic 1-motifs: Introduction

 The integrality of the monodromy pairing can also be demonstrated very naturally using non-archimedean analytification~\cite{Raynaud}.
 Baker and Rabinoff extend this construction to valued bases of rank~$1$ that are not necessarily discretely valued (see also~\cite{L}), as well as give a tropical interpretation of the monodromy pairing~\cite{BR}.
-The construction presented here is, of course, closely related to those and is more general only in the following senses: the logarithmic structures on the base are fine and saturated, but are otherwise arbitrary, which in particular permits valuative bases of rank greater than~$1$; the construction of the logarithmic monodromy pairing depends only on the central fiber of a degeneration and its logarithmic structure (these data might reasonably be called the logarithmic general fiber), which are determined by, but contain strictly less information than, the analytic general fiber of the degeneration.
+The construction presented here is, of course, closely related to those but is more general in the following senses: the logarithmic structures on the base are fine and saturated, but are otherwise arbitrary, which in particular permits bases of rank greater than~$1$ that need not necessarily be valuative; the construction of the logarithmic monodromy pairing depends only on the central fiber of a degeneration and its logarithmic structure (these data might reasonably be called the logarithmic general fiber), which are determined by, but contain strictly less information than, the analytic general fiber of the degeneration.